Access aerial imagery, captured on 24 February 2011, of the area affected by the earthquake that struck Christchurch on 22 February 2011.

 Copyright & licensing

-This imagery is licensed under a Creative Commons Attribution 3.0 New Zealand License with Crown copyright reserved.
+This imagery is licensed under a Creative Commons Attribution 4.0 International licence with Crown copyright reserved.

 This means anyone is free to copy, distribute, and adapt the imagery so long as it is attributed to the Crown, eg "Crown Copyright Reserved."